Chairnee/rox-parser/README.md

 ![An example of a parameter report.](docs/exampleTable.png)

 3. Below is a snippet of a workflow report.
 Rox Parser parses all the data in the request offering .rox file and generates a visualisation of it.
 The visualisation attempts to roughly reproduce the form it would take in Ivanti's workflow editor.
 Each block is clickable and draggable.
-Clicking on a block shows will highlight it and any incoming or outgoing blocks.
-The click will also fill the inspector panel on the right hand side with any metadata that could be parsed.
+Clicking on a block will highlight it and any incoming or outgoing blocks.
+The click will also fill the inspector panel on the right hand side with any metadata that was parsed.

 ![An example of a workflow report.](docs/exampleWorkflow.png)